Gang takes ATM away in vehicle after vain bid to steal cash | Law-Order

-Coimbatore, Feb 28 (PTI): A four-member gang stole an ATM (automated teller machine) by pulling it out of the kiosk by using a vehicle after failing to break the teller machine to lift the cash, police said on Sunday.
+(EDS: RPT after adding words in para-1) Coimbatore, Feb 28 (PTI): A four-member gang stole an ATM (automated teller machine) by pulling it out of the kiosk with the help of a vehicle after failing to break the teller machine to lift the cash, police said on Sunday.

 The incident was reported at Periyapalayam near Tirupur, the police said.